crossminer/scava-docs/docs/user-guide/metrics/index.md

 - **Short name**: trans.documentation.readability
 - **Friendly name**: Documentation calculation of readability

-This metric calculates the readability of each documentation entry
+This metric calculates the readability of each documentation entry.
+The higher the score, the more difficult to understand the text.

 - <u>Depends-on</u> : `org.eclipse.scava.metricprovider.trans.indexing.preparation`, `org.eclipse.scava.metricprovider.trans.documentation`, `org.eclipse.scava.metricprovider.trans.documentation.detectingcode`